ryderbelserion/Beidou/README.md

-# Krul Tepes
+# Lapis Lazuli
-A discord bot
+A bot written in kotlin for `Houseki Fan Club`